The Plaster of Thought-Walls (Translated)

 21 January 2014

-There’s a hassle to doing good deeds too.
-You keep helping someone, keep doing them favors; suddenly, for some reason, you can’t do it once or twice, and they become angry and resentful.
-Yet nothing happens to the one who never came to anyone’s aid.
-Being helped is not a right.
+There’s trouble even in doing good.
+You keep helping someone, helping them; suddenly for some reason you can’t manage to do it once or twice, and they immediately become angry and agitated.
+Yet someone who never received any help at all — nothing happens to them.
+Being helped doesn’t fall under any right.
 Ingratitude is a mental illness.

 22 January 2014

-Freedom is not mine in divorce, I shall taste freedom’s sweetness within the bonds of marriage. ~ Annadashankar Roy in his autobiography
+Freedom lies not in divorce from marriage, but in tasting the flavor of liberation within the bonds of marriage. ~ Annadashankar Ray in his autobiography

 Fifth in the ICS on his first attempt.
-Only three were selected.
+Three were selected.
 He took the exam again.
-The next time, he came first.
+Next time, first.

-(He wrote that he had taken the ICS specifically to come first.
-Whether he would have written such a thing had he not been able to come first—one can only wonder.)
+he had taken the ICS specifically to come first.
+Whether he would have written such a thing if he hadn’t managed to come first —

 24 January 2014

-Is anyone around the lighthouse area this evening?
+Is anyone near the lighthouse area this evening?

-If so, I cordially invite you to buy me a cup of coffee.
-Along with some chat.
-Come, I won’t object to drinking coffee at all.
-Promise!!
+If so, I cordially invite you to treat me to a cup of coffee.
+Along with

 Thought: Five hundred sixty-nine